 Since physical distancing cannot be guaranteed when traveling across campus or exercising outside on or near campus, a face mask must be worn.

 For students living in off-campus housing, it is particularly important to where a mask whenever you leave your home.

 Wearing a mask is one of the simplest things that you can do to protect and respect our neighbors and the community in which you are living.

-One washable cloth mask will be provided to all students, faculty, and staff at or before the start of the Fall 2020 semester.
+One washable cloth mask will be provided to all students, faculty, and staff at or before the start of the Spring 2021 semester.

 You may wear you own clean, well-maintained face covering as long as it covers both your nose and your mouth.

 It is recommended that you carry at least two clean face coverings with you daily.
 This will ensure that you have a replacement in case your mask becomes unusable during the day.